shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 ```

 ## Divest Liquidity
-Now, users can invest liquidity into our pool, so let's work on `divest_liquidty` which will allow liquidity providers to get back their liquidity.
+Now, users can invest liquidity into our pool, so let's work on `divest_liquidity` which will allow liquidity providers to get back their liquidity.

-Our `divest_liquidiity` entry point takes only one parameter which is the amount of LP tokens that the liquidity provider wants to burn, based on this amount we'll give them their liquidity back.
+Our `divest_liquidity` entry point takes only one parameter which is the amount of LP tokens that the liquidity provider wants to burn, based on this amount we'll give them their liquidity back.

 ```py
 @sp.entry_point